Ircama/freetz-ng/docs/TESTING_WORKFLOW.md

 **Notes:**
 - Firmware targets (`*-firmware`) build the complete firmware image with the specified package(s) included
+- `-firmware` builds firmware with native .config (no modifications applied by workflow, uses configuration exactly as downloaded or from myconfig).
+This is useful for:
+  - Testing custom configurations without workflow alterations
+  - Building firmware with user-specific settings preserved
+  - CI/CD testing of exact configuration files
+  - Validating firmware builds with precise configuration control
 - `fake-firmware` generates a realistic fake firmware structure for testing device configuration without requiring real firmware download.
 This is useful for:
   - Testing device configurations when firmware is unavailable or obsolete
   - Validating build system configuration without full firmware build